425910939/Some_sample_code/src/esp-idf/examples/system/ota/README.md

 ### Step 4: Flash OTA Example

-When flashing, use the `make flash` to flash the factory image.
-This command will find if partition table has ota_data partition (as in our case) then ota_data will erase to initial.
-It allows to run the newly loaded app from a factory partition.
+When flashing, use the `erase_flash` target first to erase the entire flash (this deletes any leftover data in the ota_data partition).
+Then flash the factory image over serial:

 ```
-make flash
+make erase_flash flash
 ```

-After first update, if you want to return back to factory app (or the first OTA partition, if factory partition is not present) then use the command `make erase_ota`.
-It erases ota_data partition to initial.
+(The `make erase_flash flash` means "erase everything, then flash". `make flash` only erases the parts of flash which are being rewritten.)

 ### Step 5: Run the OTA Example